GerritCodeReview/plugins_events-aws-kinesis/src/main/resources/Documentation/Config.md

     plugin exposes all stream events under this topic name.
     Default: gerrit

+`plugin.events-aws-kinesis.sendStreamEvents`
+:   Whether to send stream events to the `streamEventsTopic` topic.
+    Default: false

 `plugin.events-aws-kinesis.sendAsync`
 :   Optional.
 Whether to send messages to Kinesis asynchronously, without
     waiting for the result of the operation.